 September 30, 1961: "Leaving recently to continue their studies at the University of Mexico in Mexico City were Mr. and Mrs. Werner Leibold who spent the summer at Pickett Butte Lookout northeast of Tiller where Mrs. Leibold was employed as fire lookout by the Cow Creek Ranger District.
 The Leibolds are both enrolled in medical courses at the university, which they also attended last year.
 Charles Young of Roseburg, previously stationed at the Red Mountain Lookout in the southern part of the Cow Creek District near the Josephine County line, has been moved to Pickett Butte for the remainder of the season."
 (The News-Review)

 August 4, 1962: "Verner Leibold of West Germany and his American wife are serving their second year at Pickett Butte, Liebold is a medical student.
 Both attend the Universitada Autonoma de Guadalajara (medical branch of the University of Mexico.)"
 (The News-Review)

-1983: The original shutters were replaced with shutters made of fiberglass.
-Also a new floor and catwalk were installed
+1983: The original shutters replaced with shutters made of fiberglass.
+Also a new floor and catwalk installed

 National Geodetic Survey

 DESIGNATION - PICKETT BUTTE LOT PID - NZ1175 STATE/COUNTY- OR/DOUGLAS COUNTRY - US USGS QUAD - PICKETT BUTTE (1989)

 DESCRIBED BY COAST AND GEODETIC SURVEY 1953 (CTH) THE STATION IS A U.S. FOREST SERVICE FIRE LOOKOUT TOWER.
 IT IS A SQUARE WOODEN HOUSE ON TOP OF A WOOD SKELETON FRAME WORK.
 IT IS 50 FEET HIGH, AND IS ON TOP OF PICKETT BUTTE.